 Born in California in 1972, Mikey Kelly is a contemporary artist living and working in Napa, CA.

 His work explores the use of language and polyalphabetic ciphers to create algorithmic programs that direct the paintings.
 Each piece is painted one line at a time to exacting angles to create woven layers of paint creating fields of interference patters and vibrations.
-The paintings truly need to be seen in person to fully experience them.
+The paintings truly need to be seen in person to fully experience.

 Kelly exhibits regularly, including shows at Chandra Cerrito Contemporary (Oakland, CA), Art Market (San Francisco, CA), Miami Project (Miami, FL), Franklin Parrasch Gallery (New York, NY) Cranbrook Art Museum (Bloomfield Hills, MI) Crocker Kingsley Museum (Sacramento, CA), Startup Art Fair (San Francisco and Los Angeles, CA), Kala Gallery (Berkeley, CA), Berkeley Art Center (Berkeley, CA), and Bedford Gallery (Walnut Creek, CA).
 His work has been shown nationally and is included in several public and corporate collections.

 He has recently been an artist in residence at Kala Art Institute in Berkeley, CA and at Lucid Art Foundation in Inverness, CA.